Trump claims he hasn’t spoken with Acting Attorney General Whitaker about Mueller probe

 Sessions had recused himself from overseeing the probe because of his involvement with Trump's presidential campaign.

+In an interview that aired less than one month ago, Trump said he did "know Whitaker."

+"I can tell you Matt Whitaker is a great guy, I know Matt Whitaker," he told "Fox and Friends" during an Oct.
+11 telephone interview.

-When asked Friday if Whitaker should also recuse himself, Trump responded, “I see all these folks on television making comments, they don’t recuse.”
+Meanwhile, on Friday, when he was asked if Whitaker should recuse himself from involvement with the Mueller probe, as Sessions did, Trump responded, “I see all these folks on television making comments, they don’t recuse.”

 “If everyone on television making comments recuse, you’d have no one left.
 Making comments on shows, doesn’t mean you're unqualified,” Trump said.